Dumirror/.github/profile/README.md

 - **Dumirror Forum** — A community platform where developers can ask questions, share knowledge, and collaborate.
 - **Open Source** — A growing collection of tools, libraries, and experimental projects maintained by Dumirror.

+---

 ## License

 This organization contains both open-source and proprietary projects.
-Unless otherwise specified, each repository is licensed under its own LICENSE file.
+Licensing terms are defined in the LICENSE file of each repository.

 For licensing inquiries, contact **dumirror.dev@gmail.com**.